roboflow/inference/docs/foundation/grounding_dino.md

-!!! warning

-    This model is not yet available in Inference.
-Check back later for updates.

 <a href="https://github.com/IDEA-Research/GroundingDINO" target="_blank">Grounding DINO</a> is a zero-shot object detection model.

 You can use Grounding DINO to identify objects in images and videos using arbitrary text prompts.